Lethal ovitrap: Lethal ovitraps in the United States

 In the 1990s, U.S. military research scientists Michael Perich of the Walter Reed Army Institute of Research and Brian Zeichner of the U.S. Army Center for Health Promotion and Preventive Medicine, now called the U.S. Army Public Health Center, developed the Lethal Mosquito Breeding Container.
 The U.S. Army patented the Lethal Mosquito Breeding Container in 1999; the patent expired in 2017.
 In 2008, the US Army licensed the technology to SpringStar Inc., a manufacturing company located in Washington.
 SpringStar® then registered the product under the brand name of Trap-N-Kill®, which is for sale in some states in the US.
 Another lethal ovitrap available in the United States is the BG-GAT from the company Biogents.
 This trap type was developed by mosquito scientists from the Federal University of Minas Gerais in Brasil and the James Cook University in Australia.
 This trap type has recently been successfully used to reduce Asian tiger mosquito biting pressure in a neighborhood project in University Park, MD, which was supervised by scientists from Rutgers University.

+Applications of Copper in Ovitraps

+Ovitraps are used in mosquito control campaigns to target the larval stage of mosquitoes.
+The application of copper-based ovitraps offers a cost-effective alternative to traditional larvicides, particularly in resource-limited settings.
+Copper, known for its larvicidal properties, has been tested in field settings to determine its effectiveness and practicality for mosquito control.